Termack/jequi/README.md

 # How to use Jequi

+## Running on docker

+You can run on docker using the docker-compose.yml file as an example, also, there's an image available at `ghcr.io/jequi`

+## Running locally

 You must have Rust nightly setup, first compile the binary: `cargo build`

 If you want to use the jequi_go plugin, compile the go shared library using: `make go`